micheleAlberto/TweetReplicator/readme.md

 #Tweet Replicator
-TW is an LSTM based recurrent neural network that learn from the tweets (and linked articles) of a tweeter user to emulate the user tweets
+Tweet Replicator is an LSTM based recurrent neural network that learn from the tweets (and linked articles) of a tweeter user to emulate the user tweets

 ##How to
 1. edit tweetMeta.py